 On Youth-led research

-Francis says that youth-led research appreciates and recognizes the need for young people to own matters that concern them, and that it’s an approach that appreciates the authenticity of youth voices vis-a-vis their diversity in creating solutions to their challenges, creates ownership and promotes meaningful youth engagement.
+“It appreciates and recognizes the need for young people to own matters that concern them.
+It’s an approach that appreciates the authenticity of youth voices vis-a-vis their diversity in creating solutions to their challenges, creates ownership and promotes meaningful youth engagement.”

 On being a Board member of Restless Development